ericjang/aibook/sources/chapter11.md

 	There is a sweet spot between the unfamiliar and the familiar that really piques human curiosity, something that youtubers like Mr. Beast have masterfully done by asking questions like ["what if I get hunted by a bounty hunter?"](https://www.youtube.com/watch?v=TQHEJj68Jew) ["What if I go through the same drive-thru 1000 times?"](https://www.youtube.com/watch?v=QxGVgXf_LNk)

 There are some preliminary research projects suggesting that crowd-sourced community participation can be a powerful driver of creative solutions.  sheer diversity and creativity of images generated on ArtBreeder.com, a website in which latent vectors can be combined to form novel images like faces and buildings.
+ArtBreeder.com was itself inspired by Picbreeder, which was a research project developed in Ken Stanley's lab.
 You have hundreds of users simultaneously spending their free time - without any compensation - simply exploring the space because their creations are interesting or pleasing to them.

 ![samples from artbreeder.com, where humans guide the crossover and mutation of images.
 The presence of humans drives the outcomes towards interesting images - a testament to the power of human-in-the-loop search](assets/artbreeder.png)

-The interface will be similar to artbreeder and its predecessor, picbreeder, in that humans can watch videos of the agents and choose which agents are combined to form new ones.
+Zookeeper will have a similar interface to ArtBreeder and PicBreeder, in that humans can watch videos of agents playing Jungle Basketball (or doing something entirely unrelated) and choose which agents are combined to form new ones.
 Having humans guide the selection and combination of traits will accelerate the search, because humans have good mental models of what behaviors they find interesting and what happens when different behaviors are combined.

 This will interact nicely with the principle of "stepping stones" - qualitative leaps in capability can come from the most unusual of places, such as the adaptation of skin cells eventually turned into vision systes.
 Such an interface - in which humans can choose two disparate agents and combine them into a novel agent with interesting and never-before-seen behaviors.